JetBrains/intellij-sdk-docs/topics/appendix/resources/oss_plugins_extension_point_list.md

 </tldr>

-Overview of Extension Points and Listeners for OSS plugins bundled with [](idea_ultimate.md) and other IDEs.
+Overview of Extension Points and Listeners for open source plugins available in [](idea_ultimate.md) and other IDEs.

+25 Extension Points and 9 Listeners

 <include from="snippets.md" element-id="ep_list_legend"/>

-25 Extension Points and 9 Listeners

 ## IntelliJ Open Source Plugins